People's Liberation Army Navy: 2010s and 2020s

 PRC military expert Yin Zhuo said that due to present weaknesses in the PLAN's ability to replenish their ships at sea, their future aircraft carriers will be forced to operate in pairs.

 In a TV interview, Zhang Zhaozhong suggest otherwise, saying China is "unlikely to put all her eggs in one basket" and that the navy will likely rotate between carriers rather than deploy them all at once.

-In 2017, PLAN hospital ship Peace Ark traveled to Djibouti (treating 7,841 Djiboutians), Sierra Leone, Gabon, Republic of Congo (treating 7,508 Congolese), Angola, Mozambique (treating 9,881 Mozambiquans), and Tanzania (treating 6,421 Tanzanians).'
+In 2017, PLAN hospital ship Peace Ark travelled to Djibouti (treating 7,841 Djiboutians), Sierra Leone, Gabon, Republic of Congo (treating 7,508 Congolese), Angola, Mozambique (treating 9,881 Mozambiquans), and Tanzania (treating 6,421 Tanzanians).'

 The PLAN continued its expansion into the 2020s, increasing its operational capacity, commissioning new ships, and constructing naval facilities.
 Observers note that the PLAN's ongoing modernization is intended to build up the Chinese surface fleet and fix existing issues that limit the capability of the PLAN.
 Observers have noted that the PLAN's expansion will allow it to project Chinese power in the South China Sea and allow for the navy to counter the USN's operations in Asia.
 Chinese naval capability increased substantially in the 2010s and 2020s.
 In two decades, the PLA Navy fielded 4,300 vertical launching system (VLS) cells on its surface combatants.
 According to the US-based think tank RAND Corporation, PLAN enjoyed major advantages in terms of naval technologies, missiles, and tonnage against regional rivals such as Taiwan, Japan, Vietnam, the Philippines, and India.

 In 2024 the PLAN carried out unprecedented training exercises.
 These included two aircraft carrier strike groups, Liaoning and Shandong, operating together in the South China Sea for the first time.
+The PLAN uses at least 9 overseas ports strategically for refuelling, surveillance and intelligence.
+Typically the ports are owned by Chinese firms.
+These ports can be used to keep influence and control throughout the world.
 In 2025 the two carrier strike groups operated for the first time in the western Pacific beyond the first island chain, and one of them crossed the second island chain for the first time.
+In 2026, China increased the missile capacity of its Type-054B frigates with up to 48 missile-launching tubes.